sdesabbata/granolarr/docs/practicals/bookdown/114_P_RProgramming.md

 }
 ```

-A simple conditional structure can be created using `if` as in the example above.
+A simple conditional statement can be created using `if` as in the example above.
 A more complex structure can be created using both `if` and `else`, to provide not only a procedure to execute in case the condition is true, but also an alternative procedure, to be executed when the condition is false.

 ```r